spekulatius/faasd-franc/README.md

-# Faasd function for Franc
+# faasd function for Franc

 **This is part of [my personal exploring](https://github.com/spekulatius/hacks) and probably not production ready.
 Use at own risk!**